Author of Glasgow and Scots-Noir

 A man struggling to deal with his wife's memory loss starts to get mysterious phone calls from an "unknown caller".

-"The Thunderbird of Ailsa Craig" (c) JS Apsley 2025, first published by the Brussels Review in their Anthology "Heartwarming Stories", November 2025.
+"The Thunderbird of Ailsa Craig" (c) JS Apsley 2025, first published by the Brussels Review in their Anthology "Heartwarming Stories", December 2025.

 A woman takes her daughter to visit the island of Ailsa Craig, as they come to terms with a terrible loss.

-"Sandy Bane" (c) JS Apsley, first published by Mobius BLVD, November 2025.
+"Sandy Bane" (c) JS Apsley, first published by Mobius BLVD, December 2025.

 An up-and-coming blues band are asked to play a gig in a remote Scottish village and fall into the clutches of the demonic Sandy Bane and his MC, "The Offspring".